mccanne/sharkfest/README.md

 ```
 What we _don't do here_ is define a schema then fit the values into
 the schema.

-Data is self describing.
+* Data is always self describing.
+* No need to declare types explicitl.

-The Zed query language lets you operate over Zed:
+* The Zed query language lets you operate on Zed data:
 ```
 zq -Z "cut v1,v2,v0:=v1+v2,v7,net:=network_of(v7)" values.zson
 ```

+> Zed has more types and "type unions", but I'll leave these details out of
+> this talk.
+This is all documented in the [ZSON spec](https://github.com/brimdata/zed).

 ## First-class Types